-If A and B are two matrices with the same dimensions, A is said to be row equivalent to B if B can be found from A by a finite sequence of basic operations on the rows of A.
+If A and B are two matrices of the same dimension, A is said to be line-equivalent to B if B can be obtained from A by a finite sequence of elementary operations on the lines of A, such as the exchange of two lines, the multiplication of a line by a non-zero scalar, or the addition of a multiple of a line to another line.

 Example